 One of the first skills your child needs to acquire is to recognise and use the 44 main letter sounds, and how to form and write the letters of the alphabet.
 It is also very important that your child is taught to use the pure sounds.

 ‘Sounds-Write’ is the school’s main approach to teaching phonics and is acknowledged by the Department for Education as meeting all its criteria for an effective phonics teaching programme.
 We teach the children in small steps, constantly reinforcing and building upon their knowledge until they can confidently read, write and spell.

 The Sounds-Write programme is used throughout the school together with a range of other schemes to help us tailor the teaching of phonics to your child’s individual needs.

 To become a good reader your child must learn not only to read the words but also to understand the pictures and illustrations, as they can add an extra dimension to what is being read.
 At first, children concentrate on reading the words with little thought given to what they are reading.
 Fluency and expression follow while comprehension develops over a longer period.
 Inference is a skill that children learn later.

 At Helen Allison our reading scheme and reading groups incorporate a variety of books including Oxford Reading Tree, Snapdragons, Project X, Dandelions, and Rigby Star graded books.
 Once children reach a level beyond the reading scheme, they can choose from a selection of free choice books as this enriches and develops their vocabulary, comprehension skills and ultimately their writing and spelling skills.

-We encourage every child to read at home every day and there are opportunities for quiet reading within the school day.
+We encourage every child to read at home every day.